PelleLille/hsl-docs/functions.rst

 	  Put the MIME message (email) into the queue.

-	  :param string sender: the sender
+	  :param sender: the sender email address, either as a string or a tuple with localpart and domain
+	  :type sender: string or array
-	  :param string recipient: the recipient
+	  :param recipient: the recipient email address, either as a string or a tuple with localpart and domain
+	  :type recipient: string or array
 	  :param string transportid: the transportid
 	  :param array options: options array
 	  :return: the message id